MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 You'll need Java 8 Update 151 or higher.

-If you try previous Java 8 versions you'll see the error "java.security.InvalidKeyException: Illegal key size", and IntelliCode AI-assisted IntelliSense recommendations won't work.
+If you try previous Java 8 versions, you'll see the error "java.security.InvalidKeyException: Illegal key size", and IntelliCode AI-assisted IntelliSense recommendations won't work.

 ## See also